 These friends and others who’ve joined this endeavor believe that no one residing in Collin County, Texas should be food insecure.
 Today, over 15% of our county’s residents who live below the poverty line struggle to have enough food to sustain healthy, productive lives.
 Data shows that McKinney, our county seat, is the epicenter of food insecurity in our county.

 Community Garden Kitchen has designed a multi-use facility which will be shared by the school and CGK as a place to prepare and serve meals.
 The building will also be used for community meetings, and instructional classes in food preparation, nutrition and health.

 Our relationship with Holy Family School is one that will benefit both the pre-school students who attend the school and our neighbors in need.
 During the day, the students and staff will use this much-needed facility, and in the evening the kitchen and dining room will be open to volunteers and guests.

 The Episcopal Diocese, which has supported the school from its inception, has leased us the land for the building.
 Community Garden Kitchen will operate rent and debt-free in the new facility.
 The property already has an expansive paved parking lot and a playground area with equipment.

-The Globe Life Garden on the campus is being built so children at the school and visitors to the kitchen will enjoy learning, growing, and eating the fresh fruits and vegetables they are able to produce.
+The Globe Life Garden on the campus is being built so children at the school and visitors to the kitchen can enjoy learning, growing, and eating the fresh fruits and vegetables they are able to produce.

 The past two years our Board has devoted its efforts to developing a working infrastructure, finalizing a building design, fund-raising, and expanding awareness about hunger in McKinney.
 It is vital that the community join us to raise the necessary funds for construction and future operations after construction is completed.
-We hope that you will join us in making McKinney a place where no child or adult ever goes hungry again.
+We hope that you will join us in making Collin County a place where no child or adult ever goes hungry again.